Graded $p$-polar rings and the homology of $\Omega^n\Sigma^nX$: Introduction

 and

-with certain categories of modules over the rings $W(k)$ of $p$-typical Witt vectors over $k$ with certain Frobenius and Verschiebung operations.
-More generally, for a graded ring $R$, let $W_n(R)$ denote the ring of $p$-typical Witt vectors of length $n \leq \infty$ and
+with certain categories of modules over the ring $W(k)$ of $p$-typical Witt vectors over $k$ with certain Frobenius and Verschiebung operations.
+More generally, for a graded ring $R$, let $W_n(R)$ denote the ring of graded $p$-typical Witt vectors of length $n \leq \infty$ and

 the graded abelian group of unipotent co-Witt vectors.
-Moreover, for a finite-dimensional graded $k$-algebra $R$ with radical $\tilde R$, let
+Moreover, for a finite-dimensional graded $k$-algebra $R$ with nilradical $\nil(R)$, let

-be the graded abelian group of connected co-Witt vectors, where the ungraded $CW^c(R_0)$ is the classical group of connected co-Witt vectors \cite[\textsection 2.4]{fontaine:groupes-divisibles} and $CW^{c,u}(R) < CW^u(R)$ consists of those unipotent co-Witt vectors all of whose entries lie in $\tilde R$.
+be the graded abelian group of connected co-Witt vectors, where the ungraded $CW^c(R_0)$ is the classical group of connected co-Witt vectors \cite[\textsection 2.4]{fontaine:groupes-divisibles} and $CW^{c,u}(R) < CW^u(R)$ consists of those unipotent co-Witt vectors all of whose entries lie in $\nil(R)$.

-\begin{lemma} The functors $W_n$ and $CW^u$ from $\Alg_k$ to $\DModV{k}$ factor naturally through $\Pol_p(k)$, and the functor $CW^c\colon \alg_k \to \DDModFc{k}$ factors naturally through $\pol_p(k)$. \end{lemma}
+\begin{lemma} The functors $W_n$ and $CW^u$ from $\Alg_k$ to $\DModV{k}$ factor naturally through $\Pol_p(k)$, and the functor $CW^c\colon \alg_k \to \DDModF{k}$ factors naturally through $\pol_p(k)$. \end{lemma}

 We prove: \begin{thm} For $R \in \Alg_k$, there are natural isomorphisms

 and

 \end{thm}